FOUNDER & DIRECTOR

 WILDLIFE REHABILITATOR/OUTREACH COORDINATOR

 Sarah Cooperman, Category IV wildlife rehabilitator, has loved animals her whole life and would try to coax deer into her house as a child when her parents weren’t looking.
-After graduating Williams College in 2017 with a degree in biology and environmental studies, Sarah spent last year studying perceptions of bats in other countries thanks to a travel fellowship.
-In Australia, she was inspired by the wildlife rehabilitators she met who used rescued flying foxes as education ambassadors, and she is excited to now start her own journey as a wildlife rehabilitator at RWS.
-While bats hold a special place in her heart, Sarah is enthusiastic about getting to know a wide variety of local Virginian wildlife in such a lovely natural setting.
+After graduating Williams College in 2017 with a degree in biology and environmental studies, Sarah spent a year on a research fellowship studying perceptions of bats in other countries.
+In Australia, she was inspired by the wildlife rehabilitators she met who worked with flying fox education ambassadors.
+She was excited to start her own journey as a wildlife rehabilitator at RWS in 2018.
+While bats hold a special place in her heart, Sarah enjoys working with opossums, blue jays, red foxes, and yellow billed cuckoos.
+Sarah is especially passionate about wildlife education and serves as our Outreach Coordinator at RWS.
+When she's not rehabilitating critters, Sarah trains our education ambassadors, designs and presents our educational programming, and manages our social media presence.

 Julia Night, Category IV wildlife rehabilitator, has been an animal lover her whole life.
 From taking care of kitty litters as a young child to volunteering at the ASPCA in high school, she has always enjoyed providing care and attention to all critters.
 As well as her work at RWS, she has a local network of house&pet sitting clients.
 After a career in managing coffee shops, Julia most enjoys learning more and more about animal behaviors in a peaceful outdoor setting.
 From feeding baby squirrels to hawks and owls, she loves interacting with all the different personalities of wildlife.